 “You will, I trust, be able, by conversation with General Bragg and others of his command, to decide what the best interests of the service require, and to give me the advice which I need at this juncture.
 As that army is part of your command, no order will be necessary to give you authority there, as, whether present or absent, you have a right to direct its operations and do whatever else belongs to the general commanding.”

-Davis’s vague instructions authorized Johnston to take over the Army of Tennessee, which seemed to be what most of the army’s officers wanted.
+Davis’s vague instructions seemed to imply that Johnston could take over the Army of Tennessee if he chose, which seemed to be what most of the army’s officers wanted.
+Many Confederate politicians in Richmond felt the same.
 But even though Johnston personally disliked Bragg (like most others), he respected Bragg’s abilities as commander and did not want to take his job from him.
-This did not stop Confederate politicians in Richmond from lobbying to replace Bragg with Johnston.